opendistro/for-elasticsearch-docs/docs/security-audit-logs/storage-types.md

 opendistro_security.audit.config.type: _doc
 ```

-The Security plugin uses the Elasticsearch REST API to send events, just like any other indexing request.
+The security plugin uses the Elasticsearch REST API to send events, just like any other indexing request.
 For `opendistro_security.audit.config.http_endpoints`, use a comma-separated list of hosts/IP addresses and the REST port (default 9200).

 ```
 opendistro_security.audit.config.http_endpoints: [192.168.178.1:9200,192.168.178.2:9200]
 ```

-If you use `external_elasticsearch` and the remote cluster also uses the Security plugin, you must supply some additional parameters for authentication.
+If you use `external_elasticsearch` and the remote cluster also uses the security plugin, you must supply some additional parameters for authentication.
 These parameters depend on which authentication type you configured for the remote cluster.

 ### TLS settings